apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 What is a "dataset"?
 --------------------

-An Airflow dataset is a stand-in for a logical grouping of data.
-Datasets may be updated by upstream "producer" tasks, and dataset updates contribute to scheduling downstream "consumer" DAGs.
+An Airflow Dataset is a logical grouping of data.
+Upstream producer tasks can update datasets, and dataset updates contribute to scheduling downstream consumer DAGs.

-A dataset is defined by a Uniform Resource Identifier (URI):
+Uniform Resource Identifier (URI) define datasets:

 .. code-block:: python